FelixVNolasco/FelixVNolasco/README.md

 I'm a Computer Engineering student with a great passion for web development and the newest trends in software development.

 - 🔭 I’m currently working on personal projects 😁.
-- 🌱 I’m currently learning NextJs & CI/CD.
+- 🌱 I’m currently learning about NextJs & CI/CD.
 - 🛠️ Skills: Javascript, Typescript, SQL, MongoDB, SASS, Styled Components, Firebase & React.

 - 📫 How to reach me: